What’s so important about listening?

-In a Listening Walk, we tune in to the sounds around us and how they change as we move through different places.
+In our Interactive Listening Walks, we tune in to the sounds around us and how they change as we move through different places.
 Will they be different at other times of year, or in the future?
 Can we listen without judging or thinking about the sounds?
 How do the sounds make us feel?

-Sound Mosaics are online workshops that uniquely combine structured listening, sound foraging, and sound archives, and are available for anyone to attend on a donation basis.
-Starting with listening, we explore sounds around us and archive radio clips to create unique soundpieces.
+These are in-person creative workshops that uniquely combine structured listening, exploration, and sound foraging.
+Starting with listening, we explore sounds around us, sometimes using these to create group pieces.